-Our program offers students the opportunity to get FOUR certifications in one program.
+Our program offers students the opportunity to earn FOUR certifications.
 Qualified students will be able to take the American Medical Technologist (AMT) certification test to become a Registered Medical Assistant (RMA) along with certifications for Phlebotomy, EKG, and Electronic Health Records Specialist.

 - 1000 Clock Hours (840 classroom hours and 160 externship hours)